WordPress/wpcs-docs/wordpress-coding-standards/php.md

 }
 ```

-Unless absolutely necessary, loose comparisons should not be used, as their behaviour can be misleading.
+Unless absolutely necessary, loose comparisons should not be used, as their behavior can be misleading.

 Correct: